Children's Rights and the 2030 Agenda for Sustainable Development

 The High-Level Political Forum on Sustainable Development is the global body tasked with reviewing progress on the SDGs and is convened annually in New York under the UN Economic and Social Council.
 It conducts a review of progress and challenges on the basis of Voluntary National Reviews and extensive stakeholder inputs, focusing on a different theme and set of goals each year.

 In 2017, the Forum focused on the overarching theme of "Eradicating poverty and promoting prosperity in a changing world."
-The child rights inputs can be found
+The child rights inputs can be found at the following link.

 In 2019 the High-Level Political Forum undertook its review on the theme of "empowering people and ensuring inclusiveness and equality".
 The United Nations High Commissioner for Human Rights submitted a child rights inputs paper to the HLPF, based on broad consultation, including with children.

 The 2020 theme for the High-Level Political Forum is "Accelerated action and transformative pathways: realizing the decade of action and delivery for sustainable development."
-The child rights inputs can be found here.
+The child rights inputs can be found